 Lazarus – Lazarus was so messed up and so broken.
 He did abhorrent things.
 He killed innocent vampires.
 But he had such a compelling backstory that I still felt for him.

 Heath – I think Heath made some bad choices, and I did initially feel betrayed in his special ending, but I think he did have some genuine feelings for the player too.
-He had trouble just being himself, even knowing who himself is, but when he opened up to us about things, I feel like that was his real self.
+He had trouble just being himself, even knowing who himself is, but when he opened up to us (the players) about things, I feel like that was his real self.
 He just had too many inner struggles that he needed to deal with, and we couldn’t fix them.
 His special ending was not great for us, but it was possibly the best ending for Heath because it didn’t end with him disappearing or sinking deeper into depression.
 It ended with him finally deciding to try and find himself and live again.
 At least, that’s how I interpret it, choosing to believe he faked his death in order to escape.
 I still have a soft spot for Heath.
 I think he’s got a good heart and there’s hope for him, if he can just work through some of the issues he’s struggling with.
 Solve et coagula.
 “Dissolve and coagulate.”
 He’s going to rebuild himself anew.

 Randal – Randal’s special ending threw me for a loop (though I suspected he wasn’t really Mavvar when I got that one ending with him).
 I couldn’t really look at him the same after that.
 But then I realized, in the endings where he fights against his darkness and tries to be a good person, there’s something to be said for that.
 It’s the choices we make that count, more so than the feelings we can’t always help, I think.
 But who knows if that darkness might still have come out eventually.